 How About Faster Loading Web Pages?

-Images are part of all modern websites in 2016, not only do they allow you to increase your conversion rates by conveying visual messages for your products and services value.
-They also tell search engines like Google more about your website because search engine’s job is to figure out what your content is all about.
+Images are part of all modern websites, not only do they allow you to increase your conversion rates by conveying visual messages for your products and services, images also provide useful information to search engines like Google about your website because the purpose of a search engine is to figure out what your content is all about.

 - Replace animated GIFs with video for faster page loads